SpadeLiu/Lac-GwcNet/README.md

 <img src="figure/figure.png" width="60%" height="50%">

-### Introduction
+### Contributions
 - A novel pairwise feature LSP to extract structural information, which is beneficial for accurate matching especially when the illumination of the image pair is imbalanced
-- A novel disparity refinement method CSR (or DSR) to deal with outliers that are difficult to match, e.g. disparity discontinuities and occluded regions.
+- A novel disparity refinement method CSR (or DSR to save memory) to deal with outliers that are difficult to match, e.g. disparity discontinuities and occluded regions.

 #### Dependencies：
 - Python 3.6